dashio-connect/python-dashio/README.md

 ##### Button Messaging Attributes

+When these attributes are set the button control will transmit the new value to connected **DashIO** apps.

 * *text : str*.
     The text that appears on the ButtonGroup.
-When set the button control will transmit the new value to connected **DashIO* apps.
 * *icon_name : Icon*.
     Set the icon for the button.
-When set the button control will transmit the new value to connected **DashIO* apps.
 * *btn_state : ButtonState.* Set the state of the button.
-When set the button control will transmit the new value to connected **DashIO* apps.

 ##### Button Methods